itz-ricles/itz-ricles/README.md

 - 👋 Hi, I’m @itz-ricles
 - 👀 I’m interested in Web Development and Cybersecurity
-- 🌱 I’m currently learning CSS and C++
+- 🌱 I’m currently learning Python, CSS and C++
 - 💞️ I’m looking to collaborate on UX/UI designers
-- 📫 How to reach me is on IG.
-That is itz_ricles
+- 📫 Reach me on Instagram.
+That is itz_ricles.
-- 😄 Pronouns: None
-- ⚡ Fun fact: I'm shy

 <!---
 itz-ricles/itz-ricles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.